rutgers-bootcamp-team-5/project-3/README.md

         - if greater than Zero: 'Tall Person"
         - if zero : 'Neutral'
     e.
-Clean up the grades by changing the data type from string to float Climers DF
+Clean up the grades by changing the data type from string to float

+  Climers DF
+    a.
+Read the Climer DF csv into a Pandas DataFrame
+    b.
+Check Datatype for each column, check if there are any null values
+    c.
+Change the sex column values where 0 = Male and 1 = Female
+    d.
+Changing age column to have values for age range for data anonymization
+    e. rename column height and weight to represent unit
+    f. change date to a date format

 3. Load - Loading into a New postgreSQL data base
    a.
-Load data from Jupiter Notebook to postgreSQL via Psycopg2
+Load both data sets from Jupiter Notebook to postgreSQL via Psycopg2
    b.
-Confirm that the load was successfull by querying getting all the data and printing it out.
+For each table Confirm that the load was successfull by querying getting all the data and printing it out.

 ## Create Project UI
-Created a User Interface to select files paths to be used in the program
+Created a User Interface to select files paths to be used in the program User Interface is used to select the files and run the same python code as the Jupiter Notebook and load the file into SQL Database.

 # Additional Library Used
  - 'pycong2'